 Eagle River Nature Center

-The volunteer-run ERNC is a good way to start your park excursion.
+Previously known as the Paradise Haven Lodge, the volunteer-run Eagle River Nature Center is a good way to start your park excursion.
 There is a wide parking lot with plenty of room for your RV.
-Long-term (three-day) parking is also available.
-The Center is especially attractive for children, as over 5,000 schoolkids visit this place every year.
+Long-term (three-day) parking is also available here.
+The center is especially attractive for children, as over 5,000 schoolkids visit this place every year.
 Other features include docent-led snowshoe excursions and frequent special events, such as Alaskan heritage nights and outdoor concerts.
+Some public programs offered include Astronomy Programs, Junior Naturalists, and Kneehigh Naturalists.